OperationSpark/lodown/README.md

 # lodown
 An npm functional programming library project

+In this project, you're going to create your own functional library of code and release this code for use through the `npm` (Node Package Management) platform.

+You'll then use your lodown library to solve problems in the next project.

+## Setup
 1. Fork this repository to your own GitHub account.
 2. Clone your forked version of the lodown repository to a new Cloud9 workspace or locally if you prefer.
-3. To create a `package.json` configuration file for our lodown library, from the command-line, run the command:
+3. We'll need a `package.json` file, which describes for `npm` our library project and lists any dependant libraries of code.
+To create a `package.json` configuration file for our lodown library, from the command-line, run the command:

         npm init
 4. **IMPORTANT CONFIGURATION**: Fill in the prompts with your own details: